“More and more thesis advisors are asking for better training”

 What motivates Professors female faculty members to pursue their HDR?

-The HDR is a pivotal step in every researcher’s career: it is a regulatory requirement for being authorized to supervise theses, and this commitment provides the necessary legitimacy to lead teams, submit proposals, and develop projects.
-For a laboratory, having a large pool of HDR holders allows it to host many doctoral students, which greatly contributes to the dynamism and influence of research teams.
-It is precisely these doctoral students who account for nearly 80% of scientific publications, and thus contribute significantly to the laboratory’s vitality and scientific productivity.
-Finally, there is a financial incentive for laboratories, as they receive institutional support based on the number of HDR holders on their research team.
+The HDR is a pivotal step in the career of all researchers: it is a regulatory requirement for being authorized to supervise dissertations, and this commitment provides the legitimacy needed to lead teams, submit proposals, and develop projects.
+For a laboratory, having a large pool of HDR holders makes it possible to host many doctoral students, which greatly contributes to the dynamism and influence of research teams.
+It is precisely these doctoral students who are responsible for nearly 80% of scientific publications and thus contribute significantly to the laboratory’s vitality and scientific productivity.
+Finally, there is a financial incentive for laboratories, as they receive support from their institutions based on the number of HDR holders on their research teams.

 And in terms of your career?

-The HDR provides an opportunity to take stock at a crucial point in your career.
+The HDR offers an opportunity to take stock at a crucial point in your career.
 After completing your dissertation, the first few postdoctoral years often involve a wide variety of scientific topics and work environments, as well as opportunities to collaborate with different laboratories.
-At a certain point, it is important to define your scientific direction and goals more clearly.
-The HDR is the ideal time for this.
-It also assesses your ability to design original projects, lead them, and secure funding to implement them.
-This skill is highly valued in academia, making it a valuable opportunity.
+At a certain point, it’s important to define your scientific direction and goals more clearly.
+The HDR is the ideal time to do this.
+It also assesses your ability to design original projects, lead them, and secure funding to carry them out.
+This skill is highly valued in academia, so it’s a valuable opportunity.

-What has been the outcome of this first training session?
+What are the results of this first training session?

 To ensure the quality of our training programs, we regularly solicit feedback from participants through satisfaction surveys, and the responses have been very positive, which is encouraging.
-One particularly interesting aspect was how this training was grounded in real-world practice.
-The first morning session involved the participation of university vice presidents and members of the research and doctoral studies administration.
-This led to very fruitful discussions that went beyond the specific issues of doctoral supervision.
+One particularly interesting aspect was how the training was grounded in real-world practice.
+The first morning featured the participation of vice presidents from the University and the Office of Research and Doctoral Studies.
+This led to very fruitful discussions that went beyond the issue of doctoral supervision.

 When will the next session take place?